MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 }
 ```

-There are a couple of different ways to handle errors in PowerShell.
-Try / Catch is the more modern
+There are a couple of different ways to handle errors in PowerShell. `Try/Catch` is the more modern
 way to handle errors.

 ```powershell